alibahramian/ubuntu-repository-/README.md

 #replace new ubuntu repository

-#if you want change your current repository or your costumer you can use the script
+#if you want change your current repository or your costumer you can use the ubuntu-replace.sh script

 #just replace your domain simply